AdobeDocs/experience-platform.en/help/profile/guardrails.md

 ## Profile fragments

-There are multiple guardrails in this document referring to "profile fragments."
-A Real-time Customer Profile is composed of multiple profile fragments.
-Each fragment represents a unique primary identity and the corresponding record and event data for that ID within a given dataset.
+In this document, there are several guardrails that refer to "profile fragments."
+In Experience Platform, multiple profile fragments are merged together to form the Real-time Customer Profile.
+Each fragment represents a unique primary identity and the corresponding record or event data for that ID within a given dataset.
+To learn more about profile fragments, refer to the [Profile overview](home.md#profile-fragments-vs-merged-profiles).

 ## Limit types